 If X is true which of the following statement strengthens the above claim?

 This is again a very common RC Question type.
 The question pattern is easy, however, the answer choices can be tricky.
 Read the passage and understand the context well for answering these questions.

 Examples of Except For Type Questions:

-- All the claims are true with respect to the passage, EXCEPT
+All the claims true concerning the passage, EXCEPT

 7. The primary purpose of the passage

 You have to understand the main idea of the passage for answering this question.
 Try to look at the bigger picture.
 The questions will be straightforward.

 What is the central idea of the passage?

 What is the main purpose/idea of the passage?

 Which of the options implies the gist of the passage